 In the last couple of weeks Objectivists have been debating whether our government should interfere with the construction of a planned Mosque near Ground Zero in New York City.
 The debate seems to have started on Facebook, then continued on Diana Hsieh’s Noodle Food blog and elsewhere.
 Leonard Peikoff then devoted an entire podcast to the issue, which sparked even more debate, both on Facebook, and back on Diana’s blog, where both she and Paul Hsieh have written posts reiterating and further explaining their disagreement with Leonard on this issue.
 In this post I offer some further considerations in support of Leonard Peikoff’s stand on this issue, and try to address some of the arguments raised by the other side.
 Note that I am not speaking for Leonard Peikoff on this issue, although I am arguing in support of his stand on it.

-As I understand it, we are at war with those who are animated by an ideology — Islam — that declares war on us (the nonbelievers) and our way of life.
+As I understand it, we are at war with those who are animated by an ideology — a belligerent interpretation of Islam — that declares war on us (the nonbelievers) and our way of life.
 Because they have declared war on us, we are at war with them, regardless of whether our government has chosen to formally or explicitly declare war on anyone.
 This war is more than a cultural war, because this ideology explicitly advocates the use of force in order to propagate its ideas and way of life.
-Most importantly, in my view, a significant number of Islam’s adherents have acted according to its teachings, killing thousands of Americans.
+Most importantly, in my view, a significant number have acted in accordance with its teachings, killing thousands of Americans.
 And, by all accounts, they will continue to do so.
 Finally, it seems that the majority of Islam’s adherents are sitting by, silent, refusing to denounce the initiation of force by their fellow believers.

 Nonetheless, it has been argued that, because our government has not explicitly declared war, then any of the potential ways that our government might stop the mosque from being built, within the context of our current legal system, would negate property rights.
 Why?
 Because without that declaration of war, property rights are presumably retained by those who own the land and intend to build a mosque there.